otml2021/otml2021.github.io/call.md

 ### Style
 Authors should use [the standard Neurips 2021 style files](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles).
 The recommended length for submissions is between 6 and 9 pages.
-All submissions must be processed using the Openreview submission website (link coming soon).
+All submissions must be processed using the [Openreview website](https://openreview.net/group?id=NeurIPS.cc/2021/Workshop/OTML)..
 We guarantee that all works submitted before September 17, 2021  (23:59 PDT) will be given full consideration and will be reviewed by at least three reviewers.
 Late submissions might be considered as well.